½ cup half and half (120ml)

 Place 3 cups of the flour in the bowl of an electric mixer.
 Add the sugar, cocoa, salt, eggs, butter, sour cream and vanilla.
 Using the mixing paddle, turn on the mixer to combine the ingredients.
 Pour in the yeast mixture and allow the mixer combine for about 2 minutes.
 Stop the mixer and remove the mixing paddle.
 Scrape down the dough in the bowl from the sides and stir once or twice.

 Place the kneading hook on the mixer and begin to knead the dough while adding small amounts of the remaining flour.
 Continue to knead all of the dough for about 5 minutes in the mixer until the flour is absorbed.
 The dough will still be somewhat soft and sticky.
 Remove the dough from the mixer and knead by hand on a well-floured surface until the dough is cohesive, no longer sticky, but softer than a regular bread dough.
 Place in a clean bowl that has been greased, cover with a towel, and allow to rise for one hour until doubled in bulk.

 Heat your oven to 350°F (176°C).
 Once the ring has completely risen, brush each portion with butter.
-Place in the oven, and bake for 40-45 minutes, until the bread is firm.
+Place the bread in the oven, and bake for 40-45 minutes, until the bread is firm.
 Once baked, remove from the oven and allow to cool slightly while you prepare the glaze.

 For the glaze, heat the chocolate and butter in a double boiler until they are gently melted.
 Using a whisk, add the powdered sugar and vanilla, whisking until well combined.
 Remove the double boiler from the heat and drizzle the glaze over the ring while both the glaze and the ring are still warm.
 Allow to cool before slicing and serving.